antudaa/Athlo_Blitz_Front-End/README.md

-# GreenNest Nursery - React + TypeScript + Vite + Redux + Ant Design + Tailwind
+# Athlo Blitz - React + TypeScript + Vite + Redux + Ant Design + Tailwind

-Welcome to the GreenNest Nursery project!
-This repository contains the frontend code for our nursery's online platform, built using React, TypeScript, and Vite.
-The application provides a seamless experience for managing and purchasing nursery products, viewing product details, and handling cart and checkout functionalities.
+Welcome to the Athlo Blitz project!
+This repository contains the frontend code for our dynamic sports and recreational facility management platform.
+Built using modern web technologies like React, TypeScript, and Vite, Athlo Blitz provides a seamless user experience for managing facility bookings, viewing availability, and handling various administrative functions.

 ## 🚀 Getting Started

-To get started with the project, follow these steps:
+Follow these steps to get the project up and running on your local environment.

 ### Prerequisites